 Targeted Technical Assistance

-- Conduct outreach to affected stakeholders and facilitating meetings
+- Conduct outreach to and facilitate meetings with affected stakeholders; and

 TECHNICAL ASSISTANCE PARTNERS